Sioux City Search and Rescue Team returns from Davenport mission, 'We want those families to have closure'

 "We wanted those families to have that closure ...
 It was very important for us as a team when we came together" Rodriguez said about the mission.
 "Now they're able to move on with the grieving process."

-At the Monday press conference in Davenport, the city's mayor, Mike Matson said officials were "looking into a 911 call which was placed May 27, in which the caller said he had heard the building wall was bulging and could be dangerous" (per the Quad City Times).
+During the Monday morning press conference in Davenport, the city's mayor, Mike Matson said officials were "looking into a 911 call which was placed May 27, in which the caller said he had heard the building wall was bulging and could be dangerous" (per the Quad City Times).

+Sunday night, Davenport citizens held a candlelight vigil to mourn the victims.
+At the event, Mike Collier, a cousin of Colvin Sr., prayed people would have the strength to seek justice.

+On Friday, a tenant of the Davenport, Mildred Harrington, and a Rijeh Garnett, a resident of a nearby building impacted by the collapse, filed a lawsuit in Scott County against the company that manages the apartment building.